pixel

 • Arbitration – The arbitrator makes the final decision and both parties agree to be bound by the decision.
 Arbitration proceedings are similar to a hearing and both parents give testimony.

-What if the Parents Cannot Agree on Any Aspects of Child Custody in Texas?
+What if the Parents Cannot Agree on Any Aspects of Child Custody in Spring, Texas?

 Even the courts agree that parents are in a better position to make the right decisions for their children.
 For this reason, they can come up with a child custody plan that is not only beneficial to the child but also for the whole family.